 Imagine you are interviewing for a new position and the applicant says, “Don’t worry about what I did before.
 Let’s just talk about what I can do for you now.”
-You would be a little suspicious.
+You’d be a little suspicious, right?

 It turns out that humans use the same part of our brains to evaluate brands as we do people.
 So as a company, you have to act like a person.
 It’s hard to trust someone if you don’t think they want what’s best for you.
-It’s the reason shared purpose is so important.
+That’s why Shared Purpose is so important.

 It’s also hard to trust someone if you don’t understand where they came from and what they will do next.
 This is why a good narrative has a through line that connects the past with the future.